 Gen C has heightened smartphone, tablet, and computer use among their generation, their families, and are creating unique opportunities for digital marketers.
 So, who is Gen C and is marketing to them different?

-Companies that create products and services for children and their parents are always looking for chances to connect with their target demographic.
+Companies that create products and services for children, adolescents, and their parents are always looking for chances to connect with their target demographic.

 However, digital marketers must be sure to respect the data privacy of young consumers and their families to protect their reputation and stay clear of government fines.

 In this article, we’ll discuss what eCommerce marketers can do to reach this new generation while keeping their sensitive information private and secure.